neo-project/neo-express/docs/command-reference.md

 ### Specifying a Signing Account

-A account used for signing must have an accessable private key.
+An account used for signing must have an accessible private key.
 Signing accounts can be specified in multiple ways:

 - `genesis` to use the consensus node multi-sig account which holds the genesis NEO and GAS